qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 - 2018 DATE: Correlation Manipulating Circuits for Stochastic Computing (University of Washington, Seattl)

 ###2019
-- 2019 TVLSI: Design of FSM-Based Function With Reduced Number of States in Integral Stochastic Computing (National Kaohsiung University of Science and Technology, Kaohsiung)
+- 2019 TVLSI: Design of FSM-Based Function with Reduced Number of States in Integral Stochastic Computing (National Kaohsiung University of Science and Technology, Kaohsiung)

 ## Stochastic Number Generator (SNG)
 ###2014